 What is Probate?

-Here are some things you need to know about the probate process of a house in Maryland.
+Here are some things you need to know about the Maryland process of probate for property sales.

 What Real Estate Assets are Subject to Probate in Maryland?

 All real property is subject to probate in Maryland.
+It doesn’t matter if are facing probate with property in Baltimore or any other city in Maryland.
 Real property includes land, buildings, and anything attached to the land.
 Personal property, such as cars, boats, furniture, jewelry, and bank accounts, can also be subject to probate.

 Who Manages the Probate Process in Maryland?